Unbelievably crispy grilled potatoes with no foil! Sharing my simple method for the crispiest results and how you can use it for meal prep.

 Store in the fridge for up to 4 days, cutting, tossing in oil, and grilling as needed.
 This takes a 45 minute recipe and makes it 15-20 minutes for weeknights.
 YES.

 What kind of potatoes can I use for this recipe?
-I’ve only tested with baby potatoes, but I don’t see why it wouldn’t work for larger potatoes as well.
+I've tested with baby potatoes and red potatoes (quartered).
+I definitely found the baby potatoes crispier, but the red potatoes were still very enjoyable as well.

 Do I really need to boil the potatoes first?
 Yes!
 This is how they cook through in the middle.
 If you don't boil them first, they will be so dry and gross by the time they are cooked through on the grill.